International Relations and Organisations (BSc)

 - Applicants who passed their exam in 2019 or before (Netherlands): During the selection and placement procedure you will be asked to submit your 6 vwo eindexamenlijst (pdf or digitaal uittreksel DUO).

-- International (non-Dutch) diploma’s: Please refer to Entry requirements and Required documents.
+- International (non-Dutch) diploma’s: Please refer to Entry requirements and to the drop-down list at the top of the Required documents page.

 Please note: All applicants have until 31 January 2021 to submit the necessary transcripts through the Leiden University online application system (uSis).
 Do this in good time because if you are too late, your application cannot be considered.